 Japan's SoftBank back in the black as investments improve

-Japanese technology company SoftBank Group Corp. has reported it restored its profitability in the last quarter as its investments improved in value
+Japanese technology company SoftBank Group Corp. has reported it bounced back to profitability in the last quarter as its investments improved in value

 The Tokyo-based company reported a 627 billion yen, or about $6.1 billion, profit in July-September, compared with a loss of 700 billion yen in the same quarter of 2019.